SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ![alt text](/images/Solace-AWS-HA-Prod-3AZ.png "Production Environment for Solace PubSub+ Software Message Brokers")

 This Quick Start template installs Solace PubSub+ software message brokers in fault tolerant high-availability (HA) redundancy groups.
-HA redundancy provides 1:1 message broker sparing to increase overall service availability.
+HA redundancy provides 1:1 message broker redundancy to increase overall service availability.
 If one of the message brokers fails, or is taken out of service, the other one automatically takes over and provides service to the clients that were previously served by the now out-of-service message broker.
 To increase availability, the message brokers are deployed across 3 availability zones.

 To learn more about message broker redundancy see the [Redundancy Documentation](https://docs.solace.com/Features/SW-Broker-Redundancy-and-Fault-Tolerance.htm ).
 If you are not familiar with Solace PubSub+ or high-availability configurations it is recommended that you review this document.